saih1/EzWeatherApp/README.md

 # 🌤️ EzWeatherApp

 This is a simple desktop application that allows users to search for weather and forecast information specific to the location of choice through the search feature.
-The main purpose of this application is to demonstirate building a simple weather application using JetBrains' Compose Multiplatform Framework in Kotlin.
+The main purpose of this application is to demonstrate building a simple weather application using JetBrains' Compose Multiplatform Framework in Kotlin.
 [WeatherAPI](https://www.weatherapi.com/) is used as the only source of information.

 ## 🧰 Libraries and Tools
 * [Compose Multiplatform Framework](https://www.jetbrains.com/lp/compose-mpp/)